What To Do At Cruise Port Costa Maya Mexico?

 The outside of the port is more of an authentic experience.
 The surrounding area of Mahahual town has a humble and welcoming vibe compared to the more touristy environment within the Costa Maya port.

-I visited the Downtown Costa Maya (Mahahual Town), and I felt quite safe.
-People outside the port are eager to sell their products, and they generally don’t insist if you’re not interested.
+I visited Costa Maya Downtown (Mahahual Town), and I felt quite safe.
+I have to be honest, people outside the port are eager to sell their products, but I found that they generally don’t insist if you’re not interested.

 I typically buy something to support them, knowing they have fewer opportunities.
 But I appreciate that they are not as pushy as other cruise port vendors.